top of page

 I've found nymphs on a couple of occasions, but have yet to see an adult.

-The other species Aradus cinnamomeus, commonly known as the Pine Flatbug, seems to be pretty much restricted to Surrey heathland where it can occasionally be found on Scots Pine feeding on sap, rather than fungi like other flatbugs.
+Aradus cinnamomeus, commonly known as the Pine Flatbug, was pretty much restricted to Surrey heathland where it could occasionally be found on Scots Pine feeding on sap, rather than fungi like other flatbugs.
+There are very few official records, but interestingly the most recent have been from Norfolk, so it may just be that the species is not being seen or identified and recorded.
 It is a reddish-brown colour and grows to much the same size as the two Aneurus species.
-It has only been officially recorded a few times and, from current records, is probably very unlikely to be found on Dorset heathland, but with all under-recorded species it's best to keep an open mind.

 Aradus depressus (nymph)